 - 320.1 Professional accountants in business are often involved in the preparation and reporting of information that may either be made public or used by others inside or outside the employing organization.
-Such information may include financial or management information, example. forecasts and budgets. financial management's discussion and analysis, and the management letter of representation provided to the auditors during the audit of the entity's financial statements.
-A professional accountant in business shall prepare or present such information fairly, honestly and in accordance with relevant professional standards so that the information will be understood in its context - 320.2 A professional accountant in business who has responsibility for the preparation or approval of the general purpose financial statements of an employing organization shall be satisfied that those financial statements are presented in accordance with the applicable financial reporting standards. - 320.3 A professional accountant in business shall take reasonable steps to maintain information for which the professional accountant in business is responsible in a manner that: - (a) Describes clearly the true nature of business transactions, assets, or liabilities; - (b) Classifies and records information in a timely and proper manner; and - (c) Represents the facts accurately and completely in all material respects. - 320.4 Threats to compliance with the fundamental principles, for example, self-interest or intimidation threats to objectivity or professional competence and due care, are created where a professional accountant in business is pressured (either externally or by the possibility of personal gain) to become associated with misleading information or to become associated with misleading information through the actions of others.
+Such information may include financial or management information, for example, forecasts and budgets, financial statements, management's discussion and analysis, and the management letter of representation provided to the auditors during the audit of the entity's financial statements.
+A professional accountant in business shall prepare or present such information fairly, honestly and in accordance with relevant professional standards so that the information will be understood in its context. - 320.2 A professional accountant in business who has responsibility for the preparation or approval of the general purpose financial statements of an employing organization shall be satisfied that those financial statements are presented in accordance with the applicable financial reporting standards. - 320.3 A professional accountant in business shall take reasonable steps to maintain information for which the professional accountant in business is responsible in a manner that: - (a) Describes clearly the true nature of business transactions, assets, or liabilities; - (b) Classifies and records information in a timely and proper manner; and - (c) Represents the facts accurately and completely in all material respects. - 320.4 Threats to compliance with the fundamental principles, for example, self-interest or intimidation threats to integrity, objectivity or professional competence and due care, are created where a professional accountant in business is pressured (either externally or by the possibility of personal gain) to prepare or report information in a misleading way or to become associated with misleading information through the actions of others.

-- 320.5 The significance of such threats will depend on factors such as the source of the pressure and the degree to which the information is, or may be, misleading.
-The significance of the threats shall be evaluated and safeguards applied when necessary to eliminate them or reduce them to an acceptable level.
-Such safeguards include consultation with superiors within the employing organization, the audit committee or those charged with governance of the organization, or with a relevant professional body. - Where it is not possible to reduce the threat to an acceptable level, a professional accountant in business shall refuse to be or remain associated with information the professional accountant determines is misleading.
+- 320.5 The significance of such threats will depend on factors such as the source of the pressure and the corporate culture within the employing organization.
+The professional accountant in business shall be alert to the principle of integrity, which imposes an obligation on all professional accountants to be straightforward and honest in all professional and business relationships.
+Where the threats arise from compensation and incentive arrangements, the guidance in section 340 is relevant. - 320.6 The significance of any threat shall be evaluated and safeguards applied when necessary to eliminate the threat or reduce it to an acceptable level.
+Such safeguards include consultation with superiors within the employing organization, the audit committee or those charged with governance of the organization, or with the Institute of Chartered Accountants of Sri Lanka. - 320.7 Where it is not possible to reduce the threat to an acceptable level, a professional accountant in business shall refuse to be or remain with information the professional accountant associated determines is misleading.
 A professional accountant in business may have been unknowingly associated with misleading information.
 Upon becoming aware of this, the professional accountant in business shall take steps to be disassociated from that information.
-In determining whether there is a requirement to report, the professional accountant in business may consider obtaining legal advice.
+In determining whether there is a requirement to report the circumstances outside the organization. the professional accountant in business may consider obtaining legal advice.
 In addition, the professional accountant may consider whether to resign.